dechielmobiel/environment-sensing/readme.md

 my_classes = ['coughing', 'snoring','sneezing', 'vacuum cleaner', 'train', 'thunderstorm' ]
 map_class_to_id = {'coughing':24, 'snoring':28, 'sneezing':21, 'vacuum cleaner':36, 'train':45, 'thunderstorm':19}
 ```
-if you want to use the same classes paste and replace these lines into the follwing block.
+if you want to use the same classes paste and replace these lines in the ESC-50 example.
 ```
 my_classes = ['dog', 'cat']
 map_class_to_id = {'dog':0, 'cat':1}